UofT-DSI/deep_learning_topics/slides-resources/03-implementing_ai_healthcare_2.md

 ---

 ##### **Model Complexity**
-- Simpler models usually underfit but more complex models usually overfit.
+- Simpler models usually underfit, but more complex models often overfit.
 - Need to find the right level of complexity.

 ---